Jeffresh/classify-space-rocks-by-using-python-and-artificial-intelligence-/README.md

 Finally, you might see the terms *machine learning* and *artificial intelligence* used almost interchangeably.
 The main difference between the two is that machine learning is a type of AI.
 They are similar, but in this module we focus on AI.

+## Different types of space rock that are used for research

+Before we learn the details of how AI can be used to classify rocks, let's start by learning about the different types of rocks that we'll be working with.
+And, we'll see how well you do at classifying rocks.

+## Types of rocks

+In this lesson, we'll classify photos of rocks into one of two types: basalt and higland (also known as crustal).
+These rock types also are found on Erath, but for this lesson, we are looking only at the lunar variants: that is rocks that are from the Moon.

+Basalt is a dark rock that comes from ancient volcanic eruptions on the Earth's Moon.
+When you look up at the Moon and see dark spots and patches, you likely are seeing basalt rock on the Moon's surface.
+Nearly 17% of the near side of the Moon is basalt; only 2% of the far side is basalt.
+Only 2% of the far side is basalt.
+Most basalt in either of the Moon's hemispheres is found in basins or large craters.

+Higland rock is lighter than basalt because basalt is made of heavier elements, like iron and magnesium.
+Higland rock was made when a large magma ocean, which covered the entire Moon as it formed, crystallized.
+Higland rock is lighter, so it floated to the top of the ocean adn became the crust of the Moon.

+It's very  hard to classify this rocks because it looks both like highland and basalt rock.
+Computers are great at finding the smaller details that the human eye can miss.
+This is how artificial intelligence can assist us.